Spinal Muscular Atrophy

 The permanent solution to spinal curvature is almost always spine-straightening surgery, which can be done if the child’s respiratory status is good enough to withstand the surgery.

 The timing of back surgery is tricky.
 Doctors generally like to wait until maximum spinal growth has been achieved because that allows a simpler surgical technique to be used.
 On the other hand, if respiratory status is deteriorating, surgery often can’t wait until growth is complete.
-Here again, the MDA clinic can help you decide.
+Here again, an MDA Care Center can help with your decision.

 A child or adult with SMA who must undergo surgery (for example, to correct scoliosis) needs to take special precautions.
 The surgical team, particularly the anesthesiologist, must thoroughly understand SMA.